cms-opendata-workshop/workshopwhepp-lesson-condor/_episodes/03-condorscripts.md

 ### Can I do more than run POET?

 Of course!
 In this example we have chosen to simply produce a POET root file from MiniAOD input files.
-You can check out additional code repositories and execute further analysis commands after creating a POET root file.
+You can check out additional code repositories (note: do this before the `cmsenv` command, which affects the git path settings) and execute further analysis commands after creating a POET root file.

 > ## Do I need apptainer after POET?